 Dick Stratton has kindly sent us a letter from a Mr. K.P.
 Davidson, of 68 Langenhoven Laan, Welkom 9460, Republic of South Africa.
-It refers to a Moswey 4 just acquired by the "Golffields Gliding Club".
+It refers to a Hoswey 4 just acquired by the "Golffields Gliding Club".
 The glider's original Logbook indicates that it had been HB 520 on the Swiss register.
 Its builder was G. Muller of Moswey-Technik, Zurich, and it was built in 1950.
-The Logbook contains weights, permissible speeds and loadings but little else.
-Mr. Davidson asked whether any more information could be sent on the type, particularly with regard to limits of CG positions and polars.
+The Logbook convains weights, permissible speeds and loadings but little else. hr.
+Davidson asked whether any more information could be sent on the type, particularly with regard to limits of CG positions and polars.

-This Mosway is well known to us in Britain through the uncomparable gliding film "Whispering Wings" which was made by René Compte flying among the vultures in South Africa.
+This Mosway is well known to us in Britain through the uncomparable gliding film "Whispering Hings" which was made by Hené Compte flying among the vultures in South Africa.
 Furthermore, we know that René Compte flew this machine, representing the USA, in the 1950 World Gliding Championships in Sweden.
 He came 12th.

-We sent copies of Mr. Davidson's letter to contacts in Switzerland.
-As usual, Willi Schwarzenbach sent us a wealth of information.
-In fact, together with our reply, it is likely that Mr. D vidson received a barrage of information from Switzerland.
-Willi informs us that he found out that the Moswey 4 was, in 1950, G. Muller's final high performance single seater design, which was followed only by the ill-fated tandem two-seater Moswey 6, which broke up during aerobatics (we have never heard of a Moswey 5).
+Willi Schwarzenbach sent us a wealth of information.
+In fact, together with our reply, it is likely that are D vidson received a barrage of information from Switzerland.
+Willi informs us that he found out that the Moswey 4 was, in 1950, G. Muller's final high performance single senter design, which was followed only by the ill-fated tandem two-senter Moswey 6, which croke up during aerobatics (we have never heard of a Moswey 5).

-The Moseway 4 was originally designed as a 16.5 m span fast climbing, high performance machine with a performance that would compare favourably with the besailplanes of the time.
-The prototype ws built for René Compte to take to the World Championships.
+performance machine with a performance that would compare favourably with the bailplanes of the time.
+The prototype was built for René Compte to take to the World Championships.
 René probably asked that it should be fast.
 The span was therefore clipped to 15m.
-Hing profile and fuselage were clearly different from the Mosway 3 but the construction was quite identical, with wooden spars and plywoodfabric covering.
-René said that it was very fast but difficult to climb in poor lift.
+Wing profile and fuselage were electrly different from the Mosway 3 but the construction was quite identical, with wooden appray and plywoodfabric covering.
+Hené acid what it was very fast but difficult to climb in poor lift.
 HB-522, called a Moswey 4A, was then built as a 16.5m ship as intended in the original design.
 This machine is still in excellent condition and is flown regularly in Switzerland.
 Its owner has been informed by Paul Serries about the next International Hally at Munster.

 René Compte and Ar.
-Widmer made comparison tests between the two differently spanned Moswey As but didn't obtain final results before René left for South Africa with the Moswey 4 in 1954.
-He said the HB-222 was similar to a Slingsby Sky and flew with comparable performance.
+Widmer made comparison tests between the two differently spanned Moswey 4s but didn't obtain final results before René left for South Africa with the Moswey 4 in 1954.
+To said the HB-222 was similar to a Slingsby Sky and flew with comparable performance.